jesperdj/dsmr-reader/README.md

 ## Running

+After building, copy the JAR file `dsmr-reader-1.0-SNAPSHOT.jar` in the `target` directory to the Raspberry Pi.

 Run it on the Raspberry Pi: `java -jar dsmr-reader-1.0-SNAPSHOT.jar`

 Note: The JAR file is an executable JAR with a custom manifest that points to the Pi4J JAR files, in the location where they will be installed when you installed the Pi4J package (directory: `/opt/pi4j/lib`).